dp97/dp-P_42/Rush00/colle04/TASK.md

 # Project

-First project in C language.
+Should do following:

 - colle(5, 3);

 $>./a.out

 ABBBC
+B   B